Ellior2/Ellior2.github.io/_posts/2017-05-09-Geoduck-Trials-2017.md

 ### 5/9/17
 We induced a natural geoduck spawn by raising seawater temperature from 14C to 16C and giving the animals higher algae rations.
 We also drain and refill the totes several times to initiate spawning.

 Sucess!!
 We pooled the eggs from several females and screened using an 80um to remove other biological material and a 20um screen to retain eggs.
 We divided the pooled eggs into the number of males we got.
 Then we fertlized each bucket of eggs with a different male.
 In total, we have 30 millions eggs to hatch in our research system in the new greenhouse!
-I dividied the eggs up evenly in 5 conicals with 28um banjos.
-I put a Hobo logged in each one.
+I divided the eggs up evenly in 5 conicals with 28um banjos.
+I put a Hobo logger in each one.

 ### 5/11/17
 At 8AM in the morning, I checked conicals for D-hinge larvae.
 There were still many trochophores swimming around so I gave each conical 3L of food and gave them until the end of the day to develop.
 At 3PM I dropped all of the conicals on 48 um screens and combined into one screen.
 I checked to see if the larvae held on a 60 um screen and most did so I dumped the remaining colorless/underdeveloped larvae.
-I used a coulter counter to count the number of D-hinge I had in 5L:
+I used a coulter counter to count the number of D-hinge I had in 5L.
+The coulter counter displays readings in # of larvae per ml.

 2474, 2358, 2466
 Average = 2433 *5000 = 12,163,333 larvae